csiki/v2a/data/README.md

 The resulting hdf5 file should contain separate randomized training and test sets, by a default 90-10% fold (specify in `merge_imgs.py` if needed).

-Datasets used in the study are also available:
+Datasets used in the study are also available.
+Download, then place them in the `data` folder:

 - [hand gesture dataset](https://ufile.io/xq28e),
 - [table / reaching movement dataset](https://ufile.io/9uv24).